What Israel Is Doing

 The argument is complete

 A legally precise definition.
 A 17-year documented blockade.
-Systematic destruction of civilian infrastructure.
+Systematic destruction of civilian infrastructure across Gaza, Lebanon, and Iran.
 Stated genocidal intent by senior officials.
 ICC arrest warrants.
 A UN Commission finding genocide.
 86% of genocide scholars in agreement.
-And 1,591 killed since the ceasefire.
+And in 2026: a Gaza ceasefire violated 2,400+ times with 823+ killed since it began — while Israel simultaneously launched a new war killing 2,715+ in Lebanon, struck hospitals, ambulances, schools, and first responders, severed civilian lifelines across southern Lebanon; and joined the United States in strikes across Iran that killed 3,636+ including 165 children in a single school on the war's first day.
 The evidence does not require interpretation.
 It requires acknowledgment.

 Primary sources referenced on this page